sematext/docs/docs/events/index.md

-Note: when using curl, you may experience **"SSL certificate problem" **errors.
-The reason is that curl doesn't bundle any CA certs any more, for more info see [this](http://curl.haxx.se/docs/sslcerts.html).
+Note: when using curl, you may experience **"SSL certificate problem"** errors.
+The reason is that curl doesn't bundle any CA certs any more.
+For more info see [this](http://curl.haxx.se/docs/sslcerts.html).
 Regardless of curl errors, HTTPS communication should be functional.